How to Get Rid of Rats

 Read More

-Is There a Bird Stuck in Your Exhaust Vent?
+What to Do When a Bird Is Stuck in Your Vent

 Birds are attracted to exhaust vents because they offer shelter, safety and warmth.
 The enclosed space of the vent mimics natural nesting environments.
 The most common bird entry points in a home are: Kitchen and bathroom vents Dryer and furnace exhaust vents A musty smell or scratching sounds coming from a vent could indicate the presence of a bird.
 Frequent chirping indicates that presence of hatchlings.
 When you suspect there is a bird in a vent, it's essential to resolve the situation quickly to avoid potential health and fire hazards.
 Call Us at (833) 732-0439 The Danger of a Blocked Vent Birds nesting in your vents can lead to several issues, including: Health hazards: Birds carry mites that can bite humans and pets and cause skin irritations.
 Beyond that, prolonged exposure to bird waste and feathers can cause histoplasmosis, a fungal lung infection.
 Fire risks: Birds build their nests from flammable materials like twigs, leaves and feathers.
 The nests block airflow in dryer vents, leading...